wp-plugins/users-ultra/readme.txt

 <strong>Private Messages System For WordPress</strong><br>
 Users Ultra comes with a powerful private messaging system that allows users to send messages to other members of the user's community.

 The users panel has a modern, easy to use messages board with "read bubble" notifications.
 Also, when viewing a message the users will see a well-organized conversation.
 Deleting a message can be done with just a click.
-Mark messages as read/unread is done by using AJAX.
+Marking messages as read/unread is done by using AJAX.

 Besides, each message will display the user's avatar and there is an "received" and "sent" messages box that will help you to keep your messages organized easily.